Living with the threat of Coronavirus!

-Imagine you were dealt the hand of the week on the right.
-Its a random hand like you would get in a normal game.
-What would you make it into, and if it was goulash, which three tiles would you swap first?what tiles would you hope for?
+Imagine you were dealt the hand of the week, top right with the most recent date.
+What would you make it into, and if it was goulash, which tiles would you swap first?
+What tiles would you hope for?
 Anyone who emails me with a suggestion will have it published here next week.

 Alternatively you could play the online strategic matching game, via the link to Mah Jong Solitaire, top right.
 You must remove all Mah Jong tiles from the board before time runs out.
 There’s a catch, though!
 You can only select unblocked Mah Jong tiles that do not have other tiles to their right or left.
 It’s a race against time – the faster you go, the more points you score!